confluentinc/confluent-kafka-dotnet/README.md

 Reference the [Confluent.Kafka](https://www.nuget.org/packages/Confluent.Kafka/) and [librdkafka.redist](https://www.nuget.org/packages/librdkafka.redist/) NuGet packages (version 0.11.1).

-**Important Note:** The librdkafka.redist package dependency is no longer transitive.
+**Important Note:** The librdkafka.redist package dependency is no longer implicit.
 You must now reference the librdkafka.redist package explicitly in addition to the Confluent.Kafka package.
 In the future we plan to provide a variety of different librdkafka nuget packages suitable for use on specific platforms.
 We will also continue to distribute the general purpose librdkafka.redist package and this will continue to work seamlessly on the most